Luukdegram/juicebox/README.md

 ## Features
 - Multiple workspaces
 - Configuration by modifying source code
+  - Optionally provide a config file that will be parsed during compilation
+  - Use `-Dconfig_path=<file_path>` to enable this functionality
 - No dependencies, just a simple binary
 - Small (code size, binary size, resource cost)